 Art.
 VI, 44 Stat, 2441, 2445 (effective 1925 to July 5, 1952)

 Art.
 1, 53 Stat.
 1731, 1732 (effective 1937 to June 8, 1968)

-The Application for Naturalization (Form N-400) and Request for Certification of Military or Naval Service (Form N-426) contain questions pertaining to discharge due to alienage or foreign nationality.
-The fact that an applicant is exempted or discharged from service in the U.S. armed forces on the grounds that he or she is a foreign national (alien) may impact the applicant’s eligibility for naturalization.
+The Application for Naturalization (Form N-400) and Request for Certification of Military or Naval Service (Form N-426) contain questions pertaining to discharge due to alienage.
+The fact that an applicant is exempted or discharged from service in the U.S. armed forces on the grounds that he or she is an alien may impact the applicant’s eligibility for naturalization.

 Selective Service and military department records are conclusive evidence of service and discharge.
-Proof of an applicant’s request and approval for an exemption or discharge from military service because the applicant is a foreign national may be grounds for denial of the naturalization application.
+Proof of an applicant’s request and approval for an exemption or discharge from military service because the applicant is an alien may be grounds for denial of the naturalization application.